ctboughter/AIMS/README.md

  conda install matplotlib=3.1.3
  conda install scikit-learn=0.22.1
  conda install seaborn=0.10.1
+ #conda install -c conda-forge kivy=1.11.1
+ # Note, it seems that kivy 1.11.1 is buggy on newer macOS
+ # If you install kivy last, you can use kivy 2.0.0 instead
+ conda install -c conda-forge kivy=2.0.0
 ```

 6) Everything should now be installed, you should now be able to open up the software!
 Navigate to the app in terminal by typing: